Teeth Sensitivity After Root Canal: What You Need to Know

 Why Does Tooth Sensitivity Occur?

 Tooth sensitivity after a root canal is quite common.
-The procedure involves removing infected or damaged pulp from inside the tooth.
+The procedure involves removing infected or inflamed tissue, including pulp tissue, from the pulp chamber inside the tooth.
 While this is necessary to save the tooth, it can irritate the surrounding nerves and tissues.
 This irritation often leads to sensitivity, especially in the days following the procedure.

 Several factors contribute to this sensitivity:

 • Inflammation: The process of cleaning and removing the pulp can cause inflammation in the surrounding tissues.
-This inflammation can make the tooth and the area around it sensitive to touch, temperature changes, and even air exposure.
+This inflammation can make the tooth and the surrounding area sensitive to touch, temperature changes, and even exposure to air.
+Removal of inflamed tissue is crucial for treating infections and relieving pain.

 • Temporary Filling: After the root canal, dentists often place a temporary filling to seal the tooth until a permanent crown or filling can be placed.
 These temporary fillings can sometimes cause discomfort and sensitivity, especially if they are not perfectly smooth or if they shift slightly.